AlinaWan/kc-dig-tool-configs/README.md

 ## 🪄 Best Enchants, Stat Priorities, and Charm Sets

 > [!NOTE]
-> Enchant priority indicates the order of preference.
+> - Enchant priority indicates the order of preference.
-> Charm sets are ranked from best to less optimal.
+> - Charm sets are ranked from best to less optimal.
+> - Optimal Hit Count means how many strong hits it should take to dig up an item with a perfect build.

 ### Prismatic Shovel
 - **Enchant Priority:** Strong, Lucky
 - **Stat Priority:** Strength
+- **Optimal Hit Count:** 3
 - **Best Charm Sets:**

 | Rank | Charm 1                | Charm 2                | Charm 3                |